TurkeyMcMac/pretty_bit_mask/README.md

 Typing out the pretty version takes a tad longer, but it can help make one's code clearer.

 ## How to Obtain
 This program is available on crates.io [here](https://crates.io/crates/pretty_bit_mask).
 Just copy the large monospace text into the `Cargo.toml` file of your project.

+This project is so small, though, that maybe you should just copy the source code into your project.